bsper2/puppet-profile_firewall/README.md

 Configures iptables firewall

-By default this module will modify the firewall so that:
+By default this module will modify the firewall so that it will:
 - Accept all icmp traffic
 - Accept all lo traffic
 - Accept all Related,Established traffic